ArkAISeries/ARK-SRE/README.md

 The training data is openly available, and the entire project is fully open source.

 You are free to modify, distribute, or use this model for commercial purposes.
-However, we kindly ask that you let us know before doing so, so we can verify and ensure proper attribution.
+However, we kindly ask that you let us know before using our model for commercial use, so we can verify and ensure proper attribution.